grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

 **Benjamin:** I can see there are many things missing here.
 For instance, we don't have the `train` and `fleet` variables.

 **Johnny:** We created a need for them.
-I think we can safely introduce them into the Statement.
+I think we can safely introduce them into the Statement now.

 ```csharp
 [Fact] public void